๐Ÿ’ถAP Macroeconomics

 • Interest the Fed pays banks for holding reserves at the Fed, creating a "floor" for interest rates

-• Added after 2008 to give the Fed better control over rates even with massive excess reserves in the system
+• Introduced after 2008 to give the Fed better control over rates even with massive excess reserves in the system

 Unconventional Tools: When Traditional Policy Isn't Enough

 When interest rates hit zero (the zero lower bound), the Fed can't cut rates further.
-These tools emerged during the 2008 crisis and COVID-19 to provide stimulus when traditional tools were exhausted.
+These tools emerged during the 2008 financial crisis and were used again during COVID-19 to provide stimulus when traditional tools were exhausted.

 The core principle: when you can't lower short-term rates anymore, target long-term rates or shape expectations about the future.